Content marketing is the fuel of your marketing efforts – we believe in this statement very strongly. Here’s why:

 If my good colleague at work asked me how my presentation went, I’d probably reply saying “pretty much kickass”.
 However, if my boss were to ask me the same question, this reply would not be so fitting (unless your boss is pretty much kickass themselves).

-Having a buyer persona planned will make the writing process a lot easier, as you will have an idea of who you are targeting your audience to, instead of taking a shot in the dark.
+Having a buyer persona planned will make the writing process a lot easier, as you will have an idea of who you are targeting your content to, instead of taking a shot in the dark.

 3. Identify your audience’s search queries